-If you want to purchase insurance, you must comply with the Duty of Disclosure.
-The Duty of Disclosure is outlined in the Insurance Contracts Act (1984) which is Commonwealth legislation and it applies to all types of insurance.
+If you want to purchase new insurance cover, apply to reinstate a policy or change an existing policy, you must comply with the Duty to take reasonable care not to make a misrepresentation.
+This Duty is outlined in the Insurance Contracts Act (1984) which is Commonwealth legislation and it applies to all types of insurance.

-Duty of Disclosure is a legal principle meaning that you must tell the insurer anything that you or a reasonable person in your circumstances would know and which is relevant to the insurer's decision to offer a policy to you.
+The Duty not to make a misrepresentation is a legal principle meaning that you must tell the insurer anything that you or a reasonable person in your circumstances would know and which is relevant to the insurer's decision to offer a policy to you.